Mar 172025

 They married as Heade in 1826 and had:

 • John Hayde b 1826.
 John probably joined the Royal Irish Constabulary (RIC) and settled in Naas, Kildare.
 Descendants are mainly in Dublin although some emigrated to America.
-This tree is covered further below.
+This tree is covered further in the Naas page.

 Without knowing where he lived it is hard to know from where he was descended.
 I have assumed he is descended from the Killusty families.